klausbrunner/solarpos/README.md

 # solarpos

-A simple command-line application to calculate topocentric solar coordinates and sunrise/sunset times, based on [solarpositioning](https://github.com/klausbrunner/solarpositioning), a library of high-quality solar positioning algorithms.
-Supports time series and output formats like JSON and CSV for easy scripting and processing by other tools.
+A command-line application to calculate topocentric solar coordinates and sunrise/sunset times, based on [solarpositioning](https://github.com/klausbrunner/solarpositioning), a library of high-quality solar positioning algorithms.
+Supports time series, coordinate ranges, and output formats like JSON and CSV for easy scripting and processing by other tools.

-Status: _beta_.
-Current functionality works, but needs more user testing and polish.

 ## Requirements and installation